felixtoo48/flask_customer_order/README.md

 # Savannah Informatics Back End Dev - Technical Challenge
-The project is a simple customer order technical challenge question, integrating SMS alerting as well as authorization and authentication using OpenID Connect(AUTH0).

 ## About The Project
 The project is a simple customer order technical challenge question, integrating SMS alerting as well as authorization and authentication using OpenID Connect(AUTH0).